Neirea/nestjs-users/README.md

 - boss sees self and all subordinates (recursively)
 - regular user sees only herself

-'<server_url>/users/change-boss': Changes user's boss (only boss can do that and only for his/her subordinates)
+'<server_url>/users/change-boss': Changes user\'s boss (only boss can do that and only for his/her subordinates)

 '<server_url>/users/populate': Creates test Users once